James Ryan (Irish politician): Minister for Agriculture

-Following the 1932 general election, Fianna Fáil came to office and Ryan was appointed as Minister for Agriculture, a position he would continuously hold for fifteen years.
-In agriculture the government's policy was based on the idea of self-sufficiency or autarky.
+Following the 1932 general election, Fianna Fáil came to office and Ryan was appointed as Minister for Agriculture, a position he held for fifteen years.
+In agriculture, the government's policy was based on the idea of self-sufficiency or autarky.
 "Irish farmers should have always been looking for prosperity from the towns of Britain.
 If they got people working in our own towns they would consume Irish produce," he declared at Blackwater, County Wexford calling it the idea of a cyclical arrangement.

 Ryan was given the task of implementing the following policies: imports of wheat, sugar and other agricultural produce were restricted; farmers were given a guaranteed price for wheat; farmers were forced to use home-produced grain in animal feed and bakers had to use a certain percentage of Irish flour in their bread; and the sugar beet industry was expanded with the opening of new factories.

-While these policies saw increases in sugar-beet production and in the growing of wheat the small farmers of Munster and Connacht gained little while the large farmers were the real beneficiaries.
+While these policies saw increases in sugar-beet and wheat production, the small farmers of Munster and Connacht gained little, while the large farmers were the real beneficiaries.
 Ryan faced severe criticism over the Economic War with Britain: serious harm was done to the cattle trade, Ireland's main export earner.
 The government tried to compensate by giving bounties equal to the British duties, however, these had to be paid for by the taxpayer.
 The economic war ended in 1938 with the signing of the Anglo-Irish Trade Agreement between both governments, after a series of talks in London between the British Prime Minister Neville Chamberlain, de Valera, Ryan and Seán Lemass.

-During World War II self-sufficiency in food became essential.
+During World War II, self-sufficiency in food became essential.
 The Department of Agriculture ordered every farmer to till one-eighth of his land.
 This was raised to three-eighths in 1944.
 In spite of strict rationing and severe shortages, basic foodstuffs remained available.
-At war's end farmers discontent emerged once again.
-A new political party, Clann na Talmhan, was established in the late 1930s to represent the interests of smaller farmers in the west of Ireland.
-Similarly, much of the country's land had become exhausted due to increased wartime productivity and a shortage of fertilisers.
+At the war's end, farmers discontent emerged once again.
+A new political party, Clann na Talmhan, had been established in the late 1930s to represent the interests of smaller farmers in the west of Ireland.
+Also, much of the country's land had become exhausted due to increased wartime productivity and a shortage of fertilisers.

 As Minister for Agriculture, Ryan was also involved the handover of Johnstown Castle estate, County Wexford in 1945.
 The facility became an important soil research centre initially under the Department for Agriculture and later as An Foras Talúntais (now Teagasc).